tsemach/typescript-txjs/README.md

 }
 TxMountPointRegistry.instance.setQueueDriver(MyConnector);
 ````
-- **use subscribe / next** - now you can define you connector (or use the builtin RabbitMQ connector)
+- **use subscribe / next** - now you can define your connector (or use the builtin RabbitMQ connector)
-to define subscribe and next methods to receie and send data.
+to define subscribe and next methods to receive and send data.

 See the following example:
 ````typescript